ABLE MARINE ENERGY PARK (AMEP)

 To play a pivotal role in accelerating offshore wind installation rates and achieve vital cost reductions.

-Land is available for development immediately and the first quays will become available in 2017.
+Land is available for development immediately and the first quays are planned to become available in 2018.

 AMEP’s on-site rail link provides direct access to TATA Scunthorpe Steel Mill which produces enough steel to construct 490 Eiffel Towers per year.
 TATA’s wind turbine tower steel plate facility is located there and offers an ideal opportunity to address ‘local’ content issues.